 Would you consider supporting Geoffrey Muatha in the ENGAGE programme?
 If you feel led, visit our donation portal and use missionary number 1181757.

 In the last three months, SIM UK’s ENGAGE programme has received several new gospel workers into the UK.
 Each worker has been placed with a church partner to help reach a multi-ethnic community with the good news of Jesus.
-Elkin (Columbia) is focusing on the Latin community in parts of London; Mary (Ethiopia) works with a diverse community in central London; and Ram and Keshari (Nepal) among the Asian diaspora in greater Manchester.
+Elkin (Columbia) is focusing on the Latin community in parts of London; Mary (Ethiopia) works with a diverse community in central London; and Ram and Keshari (south Asia) among the Asian diaspora in greater Manchester.

 - For these cross-cultural workers as they transition to life and work in the UK.